Don Simpson: Drug addiction

-Simpson had been using cocaine since the 1980s, but increased his usage over the years.
+Simpson had been using cocaine since the 1970s, but increased his usage over the years.
 The excessive spending (in both films and his personal life) and erratic mood swings caused by his drug use were well known in Hollywood by the 1990s.
 In a 1994 interview with The New York Times, Simpson tried to downplay his reputation and claimed that while he had done drugs in the past, he had stopped.
 He claimed that his only addiction at the time was food.
 According to screenwriter James Toback, Simpson's drug use never stopped, and prompted David Geffen and Jeffrey Katzenberg to stage an intervention to get Simpson to go to rehab.

 Simpson refused to admit himself into a traditional rehab facility.
-In 1995, he employed Dr. Stephen Ammerman to help him with his addiction.
+In 1995, he employed a doctor named Stephen Ammerman to help him with his addiction.
 Ammerman, who had a history of drug abuse himself, believed that in order for Simpson to quit drugs, he had to use other drugs to combat the painful withdrawal symptoms.
 Ammerman designed what has been called a "dangerously unorthodox" detox program, which included several medications (including morphine) for Simpson to take at home.
-In August 1995 Ammerman died of what was later determined to be an accidental overdose of cocaine, Valium, venlafaxine, and morphine.
+In August 1995, Ammerman died at Simpson's residence, from what was later determined to be an accidental overdose of cocaine, Valium, venlafaxine, and morphine.

 Frustrated with Simpson's escalating drug use and declining work, Bruckheimer terminated their partnership in December 1995.
 The two agreed to finish work on The Rock, which was already in production.
-Simpson died before production was completed and the film is dedicated to his memory.
+Simpson died before production was completed, and the film is dedicated to his memory.

 Death

 On January 19, 1996, Simpson was found dead in the bathroom of his Bel Air, Los Angeles, home.
 His death was initially attributed to "natural causes".
 An autopsy and toxicology report later determined that Simpson had died of heart failure caused by combined drug intoxication (cocaine and prescription medications).
 At the time of his death, there were 21 different drugs in his system, including antidepressants, stimulants, sedatives, and tranquilizers.
 In August 1996, investigative reporter Chuck Philips of the Los Angeles Times revealed that Simpson had been obtaining large quantities of prescription drugs from 15 different doctors, and that police found 2,200 prescription pills lined up in alphabetical order in his bedroom closet.

 A 1998 book by journalist Charles Fleming reported that Simpson's prescription drug expenses totaled more than $60,000 a month at the time of his death.
 He called Simpson "a supercharged simple-minded creature, an Aesop's fable on crystal meth".

-Following his death, his brother Lary Simpson had his own production banner, in order to develop products originated by Don Simpson himself in 1997.
+Following his death, his brother Lary Simpson had his own production banner, in order to develop products originated by Don Simpson himself in 1997 until his death at his home in Noank, Connecticut, on January 25, 2023, at the age of 77.